anfong-query/Electricity_forecasting/README.md

 ## Run the Code ##
- create the enviroment with conda and python3.7
+ Create the enviroment with conda and python3.7
  ```
  conda create -n dsai python==3.7
  ```